hapax/hapax.github.io/assets/alien-maths.md

 mind [supervenes](https://plato.stanford.edu/entries/supervenience/) on the
 brain: no experiential difference without a brain difference, though the converse need not hold.
-Not identifying mind and brain gives ontological wiggle room for Nagelian phenomenology (if one is so inclined), but also allows for the possibility that the same sort of mind could arise from different sorts of brain.
+Supervenience of mind on brain is weaker than strict identification, and gives ontological wiggle room for Nagelian phenomenology (if one is so inclined), while allowing for the possibility that the same sort of mind could arise from different sorts of brain.
 Similar minds would be commensurable.

 There are biological precedents for this idea.